TheHoosier - Indiana Pulls Off Rare Big Ten Double Double

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Sign up with TheHoosier.com here.

 It is no secret that both Indiana's men's and women's basketball programs are having a great run right now and it's been a fun thing to watch.
-To see the fan support for the women's program, which has been some of the best in the country.
+The fan support for the women's program has been some of the best in the country.
 It's been crazy with them hitting over 10,000 people in attendance twice already.
 The Hoosier women's appearance is the 2023 NCAA Tournament will mark their 5th appearance in eight years and fourth straight, (save the 2020 Covid absence).

-As a matter of fact, the women's last four tourney losses have come to a one, two, and three seed.
+As a matter of fact, the women's last four tourney losses have come to a one, a pair of two's, and a three seed.
 Currently, the Indiana women's basketball team is ranked No. 4 in the country and listed on the top line of the NCAA's March Madness tournament seed list.
 That is a No. 1 seed my friends, for a team that lost 3 starters a year ago!

-With the tradition of Indiana men's basketball excellence, going back to their first NCAA National Championship in 1940 and non-stop male and female talent produced in this state, It is beyond baffling to me that Indiana has gone this long without both programs being successful and at the same time.
+With the tradition of Indiana men's basketball excellence, going back to their first NCAA National Championship in 1940 and non-stop male and female talent produced in this state, it is beyond baffling to me that Indiana has gone this long without both programs being successful at the same time.

 While this is not what this story is about, there are some easy answers to that.
 Women's basketball was surely looked at as a money drain, not a money maker.
 So, like football, IU didn't care enough about women's basketball to put the resources behind it to make it better.
 On the men's side basketball always took care of itself, competing for and winning national and Big Ten titles.